Galerina sulciceps: Biochemistry

 Galerina sulciceps is deadly poisonous; one author opines it to be "perhaps the most toxic mushroom known to man", while later studies of toxin concentrations in amanitin-containing mushrooms corroborate this view.
 The symptoms of poisoning attributed to the mushroom have been noted to be relatively unusual: a local anesthesic effect, "pins and needles" sensation, and nausea without vomiting.
 Although these clinical symptoms are inconsistent with those of amatoxin poisoning, the presence of α-, β- and γ- amanitins in this species has been verified with chromatographic analysis.
 Amatoxins damage the liver and kidney by binding irreversibly to RNA polymerase II.
 Three separate instances of poisoning in Indonesia involved 18 people, 14 of which died.
 Based on this set of occurrences, death occurs in 7–51 hours "unless the patient survives, which seems to depend on the quantity eaten and the vigor of the individual."
-Another death attributed to this mushroom was reported in Germany in the early 1980s.
 Severe poisonings have been treated with complete blood dialysis or liver transplants.